Understanding Stress and Its Physical Implications

 Skin issues such as eczema, psoriasis, or acne can worsen due to stress.
 The hormonal fluctuations brought on by stress often lead to skin inflammation.

-Scientific studies indicate that stress management can alleviate skin conditions and decrease flare-ups, with approximately 50% of individuals noting improvements in their skin when stress levels decrease (Draelos, 2016).
+Studies indicate that stress management can alleviate skin conditions and decrease flare-ups.
+Approximately 50% of individuals note improvements in their skin when stress levels decrease (Draelos, 2016).

 Stress Management Tips: Strategies to Reduce Stress and Its Impact